janoleko/janoleko.github.io/_pages/stuff.md

 ## 2023
 I wrote a small [Shiny App](https://janoleko.shinyapps.io/DartsOptimizeR/) to optimise your Darts strategy depending on your individual skill level.
 Click [here](https://github.com/janoleko/DartsOptimizeR) for the code.

+I wrote the small R package [PandemicSim](https://github.com/janoleko/PandemicSim) to simulate pandemics with various characteristics, loosely based on the **SIRS** model.